pablor21/gqlschemagen/plugin/README.md

-# gqlschemagen Plugin for gqlgen
+# Schema Generator Plugin for gqlgen

 A gqlgen plugin that automatically generates GraphQL schemas from Go structs with special annotations.

+FOR THE SCHEMA GENERATION TOOL PLEASE SEE THE [MAIN DOCUMENTATION](../README.md)

 ## Installation